AIDA model explained: Examples and tips for using this strategic marcomms planning model the real world

 - Retention: We all know that this is key to upsell, cross-sell, referrals, Advocacy and the list goes on.. as companies are also focussing on LTV.

 The additional "R" is sometimes added by some Marketers to show the importance of ongoing relationship-building to give the AIDAR model.
+This is similar to the 'engage' aspect of our RACE funnel.

 How to use the AIDA model